 Permission denied problems

-To illustrate the problems that using a non-root user can cause when we want to run Docker in Docker, here’s another Dockerfile example:
+To show the problems of using a non-root user when we want to run Docker in Docker, here’s another Dockerfile example:

 FROM alpine RUN apk add docker RUN adduser -D tom USER tom

 - we’re installing Docker on top of the Alpine Linux base image, as before

 - we’re adding a user called tom with no password (the